Niclas-L/camp-diary/README.md

 ### Implemented Features ###

 - Users can create accounts and login using a username and password.
 Users can also log out.
-- Participants can see their answered and unanswered questions on a personal "My Diary"-page (users cannot yet actually answer questions).
+- Participants can see their answered and unanswered questions on a personal "My Diary"-page.
+- Participants can answer unanswered questions from visible days.
 - Admins can see a list of all users and delete users.
 - Admins can see a list of all questions and add or delete questions.
 - Admins can assign camp participants to camp leaders.